top of page

 Harnessing the power of the sun to minimise crop wastage, increase ingredient availability and save on transport & packaging costs.
 Umoya Dryers offers tailor made, on-farm processing solutions

-Biodiversity is collapsing worldwide as a result of overpopulation, over-consumption and unsustainable farming practices.
 The existing interventions are not enough to combat the eventual total collapse and have only served to slow it down.
 We are developing a fully integrated economic approach to managing eco-systems, defining biodiversity economic value and, restoring and protecting biodiversity with the people in it.

-Ideas & White Papers
+Ideas & white papers

 Palm oil trees.JPG